 Succeed with a Degree from Marist College: Special Benefits for EdAssist Members

-Marist College is the perfect place for working adults wanting to earn a college degree.
-Marist's 12 graduate and 50+ undergraduate degrees focus on building skills, increasing earning potential, and strengthening your marketability.
-We offer full- and part-time options, as well as online, hybrid, and classroom courses.
+Marist College is the perfect place for your working adults wanting to earn a college degree.
+Marist's 12 graduate and 30+ undergraduate degrees focus on building skills, increasing earning potential, and strengthening your marketability.

 What benefits are available to EdAssist Members?

-- Benefits can be extended to family members.
+- Benefits can be extended to your immediate adult family members.

 Getting started is easy!